GigaMax13/github-contribution-sync/README.md

 The primary purpose of GitHub Contribution Sync is to simplify this process.
 It allows developers to mirror their contributions from their personal GitHub accounts to a new, work-related account.
 By doing so, developers can maintain a clear separation between their personal and professional identities on GitHub while ensuring that their work and contributions are accurately reflected on their professional profiles.

-This tool streamlines the synchronization of contributions for a specific year, making it easy for developers to maintain a professional GitHub presence that aligns with their employment or contracting responsibilities.
+This tool streamlines the sync of contributions for a specific year, making it easy for developers to maintain a professional GitHub presence that aligns with their employment or contracting responsibilities.
 With GitHub Contribution Sync, developers can effortlessly showcase their contributions, code activity, and commitment to their projects, enhancing their professional reputation in the software development community.

 ## Getting Started